 2. The Dolomites

-Home to spaghetti Bolognese and some of the best Italian food money can buy, if you love to eat, this city is a great place to head.
-Verona to Bologna trains take less than two hours, and once in the vibrant northern city, you can reward yourself with fresh pasta, local ragu and a few delicious servings of gelato.
+Home to some of the best Italian food money can buy, if you love to eat, this city is a great place to head.
+Frecciarossa and Frecciargento high-speed trains from Verona to Bologna take less than two hours, and once in the vibrant northern city, you can reward yourself with fresh pasta, local ragù and a few delicious servings of gelato.
 The city is ideal for those iffy weather days too, with porticoes all over the place letting you browse shop windows and visit cafes without stepping out into the elements.
-Neptune’s fountain is where you can throw a coin and make a wish, and the Piazza Maggiore is where you can really appreciate the history of this city.
+Neptune’s fountain is where you can throw a coin and make a wish, and Piazza Maggiore is where you can really appreciate the history of this city.

 Ensure you hit up all the major cities in northern Italy by adding Milan to your list.
 Just as Bologna is to food or Venice is to culture, so Milan is to shopping.
 If you weren’t convinced that the Italians are the best dressers, you'd be convinced after a day trip to Milan.
-Trains from Verona to Milan take a bit over an hour, and if you arrive in the months of sales, you might want to bring a few bags with you to carry your bargains back.
+The train journey from Verona to Milan lasts a bit over an hour if you travel with Frecciarossa, and if you arrive in the months of sales, you might want to bring a few bags with you to carry your bargains back.
 Head to Galleria Vittorio Emanuele II for some of the glitziest shopping surroundings you can hope for.
-Dating back to the 1800s, this shopping arcade homes big brand names under its stunning glass roof, as well as an opportunity for good fortune – the Turin coat of arms depicted on the floor, can bring luck to visitors if you spin three times on the, uh, testicles of the bull featured on it (call it bull-luck?).
+Dating back to the 1800s, this shopping arcade homes big brand names under its stunning glass roof, as well as an opportunity for good fortune – the Turin coat of arms depicted on the floor can bring luck to visitors if you spin three times on the, uh, testicles of the bull featured on it (call it bull-luck?).
 Don’t worry if retail therapy isn’t quite your cup of tea, there’s plenty of history in the city too, from the world-famous Duomo, complete with Gold Madonna at the peak, to Sforza Castle and, if you run out of ideas, take one of the old fashion trams and see where this stylish city ride takes you.

 And there you have it, little did you know when you booked your Verona city break that you could easily make it a grand tour of north Italy!
 Italian trains are easy to use and affordable too, so your adventures really have no reason to stop.
 So if anyone calls ‘Romeo, Romeo, where for art thou, Romeo?’
 Go ahead and reply ‘Wherever the next train is headed!’